top of page

 ~$200

-Section 4: Cooling & Airflow
+Section 4: Cooling and Airflow Engineering

-• Sleeved cables for a clean look
+• Sleeved power cables

-• Vertical GPU mounts (if case supports it)
+• Vertical GPU mounts

-• Custom backplates and case mods
+• Custom backplates or removable shrouds

 Section 6: Future-Proofing Your Build